VirtusLab/jenkins-operator/README.md

 - lack of end to end tests
 - make Jenkins more suitable for dynamic environment and handle graceful shutdown properly
 - security and hardening out of the box
-- job stuck and jnlp connection is lost
+- orphaned jobs with no jnlp connection
 - make errors more visible for end users

 ## Documentation